 For participating groups, please note that bulky waste (such as tires, appliances with Freon, mattresses, tires, car batteries, etc.) items will still carry their normal charge for disposal, as listed in the current fiscal year’s Fee Schedule.

-Here are some Earth Day cleanup resources from other RI organizations:
+Here are some Earth Day and International Coastal Cleanup resources from other RI organizations:

 Looking to get involved in a cleanup?
 Check out The Providential Gardener's RI cleanup events calendar, Save The Bay's shoreline cleanup calendar, Keep Blackstone Valley Beautiful's Great American Cleanup, contact your city or town, or start your own!